 - 1 sarong, which can double as a beach towel if needed and for men and women can be wrapped around as a longyi in religious sites where knees need to be covered

-- 1 warm woolly hat, I know you think I’m crazy, you’ll thank me on overnight bus or train journeys when your head is toasty warm
+- 1 warm woolly hat, I know you think I’m crazy but you’ll thank me on overnight bus or train journeys when your head is toasty warm

 - 1 pair of socks, for the same reason as a woolly hat

-It depends what you want to do but 3 pairs is plenty.
+It depends how much room you have but 3 pairs is plenty.